bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 ### Z-index

 The sidebar has a default `z-index` defined in SCSS/CSS.
-In some situations you may need to use a different z-index to ensure the sidebar appears over other content.
-You can do so eitehr CSS styles, or via the `z-index` prop.
+In some situations you may need to use a different `z-index` to ensure the sidebar appears over or under other content.
+You can do so either via CSS styles, or via the `z-index` prop.

+### Scoped default slot

+TBD

 ### Hiding the header